Miles Young: Worldwide

 In 2008, the then-WPP CEO Sir Martin Sorrell appointed Young as CEO of Ogilvy Worldwide.
-Young turned it into an award-winning machine, with a $1 billion-a-year-plus turnover for WPP, its parent company.
-Ogilvy won best agency network for four consecutive years at the Cannes Lions awards and also dominated other awards, such as the Clios, this year.
-He subsequently became Chairman of the Group, succeeding his long-time mentor, Shelley Lazarus.
-Young was, and remains, the first non-American CEO of the agency and the first non-American chair since David Ogilvy.
+He became Chairman of the Group, succeeding his long-time mentor, Shelley Lazarus.

 Young was widely credited with repositioning Ogilvy from a legacy business "imbued with a kind of insular elitism reflecting one of the bluest of advertising's blue-chip clubs".

-When Young arrived, Ogilvy had not won significant new business for some years.
-Young overhauled day-to-day operations and recalibrated focus on winning new clients; improving Ogilvy's creative output, championing integrated marketing and transitioning Ogilvy's business model away from one reliant on traditional advertising services to one that also offered marketers broader business consulting.

-Large global accounts won under his leadership included UPS, IHG, SC Johnson, Coca Cola and Philips.

 Young's strategy introduced a focus on overseas growth in so-called BRICS (Brazil, Russia, India, China & South Africa) markets and also the N-11 – the Next Eleven emerging markets – such as Vietnam, Indonesia and Turkey.

 He is credited with coining the term the "third one billion" in reference to the world's "largely-untapped" 1.8 billion Muslim consumers and set up the world's first bespoke Islamic branding practice, Ogilvy Noor.

 During Young's tenure, he oversaw an overhaul of the Ogilvy graduate scheme, championing diverse young talent while diminishing a culture of expatriate management in Ogilvy's overseas agencies.

 He was one of the first large agency CEOs to embrace the challenge of the digital revolution, putting it at the centre of Ogilvy's operations and articulating a belief in digital as something which transcends traditional communications disciplines.
 He was a strong advocate of large networks being able to leverage their strength to provide superior product to the small shops.

-Having served as a member of the Board of Directors, in 2012, Young was elected Chairman of the US-Pakistan Business Council in Washington, D.C., in recognition of his expertise and guidance in advancing the Council's policy agenda in strengthening US-Pakistan relations.
+Having served as a member of the board of directors, in 2012, Young was elected chairman of the US–Pakistan Business Council in Washington, D.C., in recognition of his expertise and guidance in advancing the council's policy agenda in strengthening US–Pakistan relations.

-Young retired as Chairman of the Board and a Director of Ogilvy & Mather in 2016.
+Young retired as chairman of the board and a director of Ogilvy & Mather in 2016.